Trey133/jekyll-now/_posts/17-10-01-New-MAC-On-Boot.md

 Let's start with "s#^mac-address=.*#mac-address=$MAC#g".
 This portion of the command is telling sed to look<br />
 for the line 'mac-address=' and replace the text that follows that line with our new MAC address {$MAC}.<br />
 The '-i' in our command is used to specify the file(s) that sed should modify.
 We added an asterisc after the trailing<br />
-backspace to tell sed that we want it to check all the files in the directory 'system-connections' {/etc/NetworkManager/system-connections/*}.</p>
+forward slash to tell sed that we want it to check all the files in the directory 'system-connections' {/etc/NetworkManager/system-connections/*}.</p>
 <p>Now let's tell our program to wait for a few seconds so the system can register the changes to the files, then we<br />
 will print a message to the screen telling us that our script is finished running.</p>
 <figure>